sparkflows/sparkflows-docs/docs/installation/installation/infrastructure.rst

      - For Accessing on HTTPS
    * - Sparkflows(HTTP)
      - 8080
-     - Sparkflows by default run on port 8080 on http
+     - Fire Insights by default run on port 8080 on http
    * - Sparkflows(HTTPS)
      - 8443
-     - Sparkflows by default run on port 8443 on https
+     - Fire Insights by default run on port 8443 on https

 .. note:: A security group that opens SSH (22), HTTP (80) and HTTPS (443) on all traffic.